-(Note 2) ESG scores are calculated as the average ESG scores of companies weighted by their market capitalization in GPIF's portfolio (excluding stocks for which an ESG rating
+(Note 2) ESG scores are calculated as the average ESG scores of companies weighted by their market capitalization in GPIF's portfolio (excluding stocks for which an ESG rating was not available).

 (Source) Prepared by GPIF based on data from FTSE.
 FTSERussell.